sjmelia/flock/README.md

 blocks the calling thread.

-This library exposes these native functions and wraps them in a class `RangeLock` which models the lifetime of the lock; that is, disposing a `RangeLock` instance will free its associated lock.
+This library exposes these native functions and wraps them in a class `RangeLock` which models the lifetime of the lock so that disposing a `RangeLock` instance will free its associated lock.

 How to use